-Romanian tax resident entities and local permanent establishments of foreign entities are subject to 16% tax on their profits, computed/allocated as described above.
+Romanian tax resident entities and local permanent establishments of foreign entities are subject to 16 percent tax on their profits, computed/allocated as described above.

 Micro-enterprise tax regime

-Newly incorporated legal entities and companies that have a turnover lower than the RON equivalent of EUR 1,000,000 are obliged to apply the micro-enterprise taxation unless specific criteria regarding the share capital and the number of employees are not met.
-The micro-enterprise tax applies to revenues derived by the entity and is 1% for entities that have at least one employee, and 3% for entities that have no employees.
+Newly incorporated legal entities and companies that register a cumulative level of their taxable revenues (as listed by the tax legislation) lower than the RON equivalent of EUR1 million are obliged to apply the micro-enterprise taxation regime unless specific criteria regarding the share capital and the number of employees are met.
+The micro-enterprise tax applies to revenues derived by the entity and is 1 percent for entities that have at least 1 employee, and 3 percent for entities that have no employees.

 Specific tax system for certain industries